Homeowner guidance and project write-ups from Clark County, Washington.

 Step 9 of the 360 Method: Reading Your Home's Equity Over Time The last step of the 360 Method is Scale: treating your home like the asset it is, watching its value and equity, and making decisions over years, not just when something breaks.
 (June 30, 2026)

-ADUs in Clark County: What They Cost and What's Now Allowed (2026) Washington just made it far easier to add an accessory dwelling unit, and most Clark County lots can now have up to two with no owner-occupancy rule.
+ADUs in Clark County, WA: What They Cost and What's Now Allowed (2026) Washington just made it far easier to add an accessory dwelling unit, and most Clark County lots can now have up to two with no owner-occupancy rule.
 Here is what a garage conversion, in-law suite, or detached ADU actually costs, and how to decide which one fits.
 (June 29, 2026)

-What a Remodel Actually Costs in Clark County (Real 2026 Ranges) Most contractors will not put a number anywhere near their website.
+What a Remodel Actually Costs in Clark County, WA (Real 2026 Ranges) Most contractors will not put a number anywhere near their website.
 We will.
 Here are honest, realistic investment ranges for kitchens, baths, flooring, basements, and painting in Clark County, plus a calculator that shows where your project lands.
 (June 29, 2026)

 Home Equity 101: What It Is and Why It Is Your Biggest Lever Equity is the part of your home you actually own, and for most families it is the largest pool of value they have.
 Here is what it is, how it grows, and how homeowners put it to work.
 (June 29, 2026)